-The Board unanimously recommends a vote "FOR" the approval, on an advisory basis, of the compensation of our named executive officers as described in this Proxy Statement.
+The Board unanimously recommends a vote "FOR" the approval, on a non-binding advisory basis, of the compensation of our named executive officers as described in this Proxy Statement.
 Proxies will be voted "FOR" the approval of the compensation of our named executive officers unless otherwise specified.